pichim/PM2_PES_Board_Example/docs/markdown/ws3.md

         break;
 ```

 14. In the **EMERGENCY** state, the machine needs to quickly return to the initial position and turn off.
 To achieve this, disable the motion planner, as it allows for the fastest possible movement.
 Subsequently, turn off the machine, simulating the effect of pressing the emergency button.
 To reuse the mechatronic system, reset the machine using the **RESET** button.
-Inside the **Emergency** state:
+Inside the **EMERGENCY** state:

 ```
     case RobotState::EMERGENCY: